 The name goes back to the former monastic property of the Augustinian Abbey Klosterrath near Aachen.
 The west-southeast facing vineyards at 140 to 260 meters above sea level with a 10 to 75% gradient cover 61 hectares of vineyards.
 They consist of stony to slightly loamy greywacke and slate weathering soils.
-The forest above protects against cold air ingress.
+The forest next to it protects against cold air ingress.
 The steep terraces facing south are among the best areas of the inhomogeneous location.
-Above all, the varieties Riesling, Pinot Noir ( Pinot Noir ) Frühburgunder and Blue Portuguese cultivated, some of them too ungrafted be grown.
-The vineyards, for example, have a share in the situation Bertram Julia.
-Deutzerhof and Jean Stodden, as well as members of the Mayschoß-Altenahr wine cooperative,
+Above all, the varieties Riesling, Pinot Noir ( Pinot Noir ), Pinot Noir and Blue Portuguese cultivated, some of them too true to root be grown.
+The vineyards, for example, have a share in the situation Bertram Julia, Deutzerhof and Jean Stodden, as well as members of the Mayschoß-Altenahr wine cooperative.

 The name goes back to the former possession of the Zwiefalten monastery.
-A part came into the possession of the House of Württemberg in 1671.
-The vineyards with a slope of 5 to 50%, oriented from west-northwest to southeast, cover 184 hectares of vineyards on gypsum-Keuper soils with light marl.
+Part of it came into the possession of the House of Württemberg in 1671.
+The vineyards, which are oriented from west-northwest to southeast, with a slope of 5 to 50%, cover 184 hectares of vineyards on gypsum-Keuper soils with light marl.
 Mainly the varieties Lemberger, Pinot Noir, Trollinger and Riesling are grown here.
-The vineyards, for example, have a share in the situation Duke of Württemberg and Wine manufacturer Untertürkheim,
+The vineyards, for example, have a share in the situation Duke of Württemberg, Schnaitmann and Wine manufacturer Untertürkheim.

 There are also other individual layers of this name in the municipalities and growing areas of Hergenfeld, Hüffelsheim (both Nahe), Mönchstockheim (Franconia) and Volxheim (Rheinhessen).